channingjou/thearqive-backend/README.md

     3. shutdown the virtual machine
     4. In Virtual Box, click settings -> Network and change NAT to Bridged Adapter
     5. Turn on the virtual machine
-    6. use `ip addr` o get your virtual machine ip address.
+    6. use `ip addr` to get your virtual machine ip address.
 Look for inet to get your ip address.
-        - If you only have inet6 (ipv6), turn off the machine, change it back to NAT, turn it on, turn it off, change if back to bridge, and turn it on again.
+        - If you only have inet6 (ipv6), turn off the machine, change it back to NAT, turn it on, turn it off, change it back to bridge, and turn it on again.
-          If that doesn't, come to the meeting.
+          If that doesn't work, come to the meeting.
         Ignore this if you are using the Ubuntu GUI

     In /GlobaltraQs/Globaltraqs/